 Team advisers work with clients who have more than double the assets under management and more than 60 per cent higher revenue per client than their solo counterparts, the study showed.
-It is not clear whether this is because of teams choosing larger clients at the outset, or effective money management leading to higher growth in client assets.
+It is not clear whether this is because of teams choosing larger clients at the outset, or effect tive money management leading to higher growth in client assets.

-Clients are less likely to feel neglected as they are advisers during holidays or illness.
+Clients are less likely to feel neglected as they are taken care of by other advisers during holidays or illness.
 This is a weakness in the sole practitioner structure, says Merrill Lynch's Mr Rohr.
-He felt it when his son was taken ill, leading to periods out of the office: "It really is the one time I lamented not being a
+He felt it when his son was taken ill, leading to periods out of the office: "It really is the one time I lamented not being a partnership.